eyupucmaz/tutorial-api/README.md

-# Node & MongoDB API Tutorial
+# Node - Typescript - Express & MongoDB API Tutorial

-This is a simple tutorial on how to create a RESTful API using Node.js and MongoDB.
+This is a simple API tutorial project that uses Node.js, Express, MongoDB and Typescript.
+It includes CRUD operations for items.

 ## Run Locally